mariadb-corporation/MaxScale/Documentation/filters/Firewall-Filter.md

 Rules always define a blocking action so the basic mode for the firewall filter is to allow all queries that do not match a given set of rules.
 Rules are identified by their name and have a mandatory part and optional parts.

-The first step of defining a rule is to start with the keyword 'rule' which identifies this line of text as a rule.
+The first step of defining a rule is to start with the keyword `rule` which identifies this line of text as a rule.
 The second token is identified as the name of the rule.
-After that the mandatory token 'deny' is required to mark the start of the actual rule definition.
+After that the mandatory token `deny` is required to mark the start of the actual rule definition.

 ### Mandatory rule parameters